filipvabrousek/JS-Algorithms/1 - SIMPLE-NET.md

     return this.weights.map(w => w * error).slice(1); // each w. * error "slice : don't return bias error" (remove 1st el.)
   }

-    /* delta -> "twiggle" with value
-       pass "z" from "forward()" into sigmoid gradient, * input and error */ update() {
+    /* adjusting weights: make adjustment proportional to the size of error "sigmoidGradient" ensures the we adjust just a little bit pass "this.sum" from "forward()" into: sigmoidGradient, * input (0 = no adjustment or 1) * error * .5 adjust weights by substracting deltas*/ update() {
     const deltas = this.inputs.map(input => input * sigmoidGradient(this.sum) * this.error * .5); // .5 set Step size
     this.diff = [];